-To begin your journey to Antarctica, you first need to get to Ushuaia, Argentina or Punta Arenas, Chile.
-The easiest way to do this is by flight from the capital cities, Buenos Aires or Santiago, but there are many other connecting cities.
-We typically do not recommend trying to arrive to these destinations unless you are already in the Southern Areas of Chile or Argentina.
+To begin your journey to Antarctica, you first need to get to Ushuaia, Argentina, or Punta Arenas, Chile.
+The easiest way to do this is by flight from the capital cities.
+For example, after a few days on a tour of Buenos Aires or a tour of Santiago, take a flight to either Ushuaia or Punta Arenas.
+There are other connecting cities, though, for the easiest and best Antarctica trip, we recommend traveling from southern Chile and or Argentina to get to Antarctica.

-The first and by far the most popular way of how to get to Antarctica is on a commercial cruise departing from Ushuaia, Argentina.
+The first and by far the most popular way to get to Antarctica is on a commercial Ushuaia Argentina cruise.
 These Antarctica cruises offer shore visits, land excursions, boat excursions, and more!
-This is typically the most cost effective way to travel to Antarctica but it also takes the longest to get there.
+This is typically the most cost-effective way to travel.
+The downfall is that it takes the longest to get there.
 How far is Antarctica from South America when doing a cruise?
 Crossing the Drake Passage can take anywhere from 2-4 days depending on the weather.

 SouthAmerica.travel offers a classic commercial cruise tour to Antarctica titled the Best Antarctica Ushuaia Cruise!
-This classic Antarctica cruise takes care of all your worries in how to get to Antarctica by departing directly from Ushuaia, Argentina.
-Highlights along with this 14-day, 11-day, or 8-days Antarctica cruise include Beagle Channel & Mackinlay Pass, Drake Passage, South Shetland, the Antarctic Peninsula, and of course Petermann Island, where you will get up close and personal with the gentoo penguins colony.
-Our cruise tours to the ‘White Continent’ are the best Antarctica tours in the world because we can offer the highest standard of quality to all the Antarctica Tour Operators.
-Our tours include:
+This classic cruise takes care of all your worries about how to get to Antarctica by departing directly from Ushuaia, Argentina.
+Highlights along with this 14-day, 11-day, or 8-days Antarctica cruise include the Beagle Channel & Mackinlay Pass, Drake Passage, South Shetland, the Antarctic Peninsula, and of course Petermann Island, where you will get up close and personal with the gentoo penguins colony.
+Our cruise tours to the ‘White Continent’ are the best tours in the world because we can offer the highest standard of quality to all the Antarctica tour operators.
+Our tours include the following.

 - Voyage aboard the polar vessel Ushuaia.